stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 In this case, we'd have to manually reimplement `Show` for lists of trees:
 A tedious task - and error prone on its own.
 Instead, we resort to using the mighty sledgehammer of totality checking: `assert_total`.
-Needless to say, that this comes with the same risks as `assert_smaller`, so be very careful.
+Needless to say that this comes with the same risks as `assert_smaller`, so be very careful.